 1. Keep Aesthetics Simple

-Once you’ve integrated all the basic elements and essentials, make sure to stop yourself from adding decor and ornaments to the room.
+Once you’ve integrated all the basic elements and essentials, stop yourself from adding decor and ornaments to the room.

-Keeping it clean and simple is vital, and this goes even for the toys and books in the playroom.
+Keeping it clean and simple is vital, even for the toys and books in the playroom.

 2. Choose A Space-saving Kids’ Table And Chair Set

-A high chair works wonderfully for children but make sure that you have enough space for the furniture since you need enough for an expansive playroom to give kids the freedom to move around.
+A high chair works wonderfully for children, but ensure you have enough space for the furniture since you need enough for an expansive playroom to give kids the freedom to move around.

-With the table, place it at the center of the playroom.
-This will make sure that you won’t end up having a toy pile to clean up and organize in the middle of the floor every after playtime.
+With the table, place it at the center of the room.
+This will ensure you won’t have a toy pile to clean up and organize in the middle of the floor every after playtime.

 3. Use Small Space Storage

-Whether you have a small or large space intended for the playroom, use small space storage.
-Having a small capacity for storage means that you won’t be able to hide toys and things that can potentially clutter the playroom.
+Whether you have a small or large space intended for the playroom, use small space storage for organization.
+Having a small capacity for storage means that you won’t be able to hide toys and things that can potentially clutter the room.

-You can strategically distribute the storage space in terms of cabinets, drawers, cupboards, and shelves.
-You can even use bins to make it easier for the kids to access and keep once playtime is over.
+You can strategically distribute the storage space regarding cabinets, drawers, cupboards, and shelves.
+You can even use bins to make it easier for the kids to access and keep after playtime.

-Small storage space means that you get to allot more space to the play area.
+Small storage space means you can allot more space to the play area.
 This will make the playroom look airy and light, achieving that open-floor minimalist feel.

 4. Practice Toys, Art Supplies, and Books Rotation

-You can assign specific days or weeks to focus on toys, books, art supplies, and even puzzles.
-Of course, this will require some of your time and attention when you need to change the displayed elements in the playroom.
-But you have control over how often you can do it with proper scheduling.
+You can assign specific days or weeks to focus on toys, books, art supplies, and puzzles.
+Of course, this will require some time and attention when you need to change the displayed elements in the playroom.
+But you can control how often you can do it with proper scheduling.

 Another option to consider is to use a cart, in which you can store your arts and crafts supplies, as well as books for your rolling library if you prefer that.